MiamiOH-CSE274/02_Cpp/README.md

 #### 3. What is a "pointer"?

+A pointer is a type of variable (although not necessarily a 'true' variable) that simply contains that memory address of another variable that contains actual, viable data.

 #### 4. If I have a variable declared as `int x`, how do I find out what memory address that variable is stored at?

 Simply using the & operand to return the variable 'x' memory address would work.
 Just put the '&' right before the variable name.